chrisbensen/micronaut/README.md

-# Workshop with a single set of labs
+# Micronaut on OCI Workshop

 ## Instructions